-1. First Violation Penalty: The student accumulates three formal discipline referrals and/or one suspension in a sport season.
+- 1. First Violation Penalty: The student accumulates three formal discipline referrals and/or one suspension.
 The student shall lose eligibility to compete for a minimum of one contest or activities but will be able to practice at the coaches or sponsors discretion.
 The suspension shall begin with the next event the student would participate in.
 During the time of loss of eligibility, the student must meet other team obligations set forth by the coach/sponsor.

-2. Second and any other Subsequent Violation Penalty: The student receives 4 or more discipline referrals and/or two suspensions in a sports season will lose eligibility for the rest of the sport season.
+The maximum penalty for a first violation is loss of eligibility for 365 days. - 2.
+Second and any other Subsequent Violation Penalty: The student shall lose eligibility for 365 days beginning from the date of the violation.
+Also the student must be placed on a behavior plan and meet those expectations before he/she can be eligible to participate.